SarvarVakhobov/CommetaTest/README.md

-# This is a simple project to test the YBX website using Cypress.
+# This is a simple project to test the id.commeta.uz using Cypress.
 ### Code is written in JavaScript and uses Cypress for end-to-end testing.